Mike Simpson: Energy

-Simpson is also known as an outspoken proponent of nuclear power, extolling its virtues as an environmentally friendly source of energy with minimal carbon output.
+Simpson is a support of nuclear power, extolling its virtues as an environmentally friendly source of energy with minimal carbon output.
 His support for nuclear energy plays a significant role in his membership of the United States House Appropriations Subcommittee on Energy and Water Development, which oversees the Idaho National Laboratory, a main site for nuclear and alternative energy research in the United States.

+On June 20, 2014, Simpson introduced the Energy and Water Development and Related Agencies Appropriations Act, 2015 (H.R.
+4923; 113th Congress), a bill that would make appropriations for energy and water development and related agencies for FY2015.
+The bill would appropriate $34 billion, which is $50 million less than these agencies then received.
+The appropriations for the United States Department of Energy and the United States Army Corps of Engineers are made by this bill.

 Ukraine

 In 2022, Simpson voted to provide approximately $14 billion to the government of Ukraine.

 Social issues

 Simpson supports efforts to make it illegal to desecrate the American flag.

 Abortion

 Simpson is anti-abortion.
 He has a zero rating from NARAL Pro-Choice America and a 100% rating from the National Right to Life Committee for his voting record on abortion.
 He opposes using federal monies to fund abortions, embryonic stem cell research, restricting the transport of minors over state lines to receive abortions, partial-birth abortions except to save a mother's life and human cloning.
 He supports cutting federal funding of Planned Parenthood.